kubernetes-client/javascript/README.md

 We switched from `request` to `fetch` as the HTTP(S) backend for the `1.0.0` release.

-Generally speaking newer clients will work with older Kubernetes, but compatability isn't 100% guaranteed.
+Generally speaking newer clients will work with older Kubernetes, but compatibility isn't 100% guaranteed.

 | client version | older versions | 1.28 | 1.29 | 1.30 | 1.31 | 1.32 | 1.33|
 | -------------- | -------------- | ---- | ---- | ---- | ---- | ---- |----|